Restaurant Insurance

 Restaurant insurance is a commercial program that typically includes general liability, commercial property, workers' compensation, liquor liability, food contamination, and business interruption coverage — configured around the specific risks of your operation.
 The right structure depends on whether you serve alcohol, how many employees you have, your kitchen setup, and whether you offer delivery or catering.

-Most restaurants carry some insurance — but gaps in coverage tend to show up exactly when they matter most.
+Most restaurants have some insurance — but gaps in coverage tend to show up exactly when they matter most.
 A kitchen fire that closes you for two months is only half-covered if your business interruption limits are too low.
 A food poisoning claim goes straight to defense costs if your general liability policy excludes contamination.
 We review what you have, flag what's missing, and structure programs that reflect how your restaurant actually operates.

 Tell us about your operation and we'll build a program that fits.